pattonsgirl/CEG3120/Projects/Project0/Rubric.md

 ## Point Deductions

+- [ ] (-20%) Submission not in course repository
-- (-20% / 5.2 pts) Document does not use markdown to provide a clean visual of information
+- [ ] (-20%) Submission does not use markdown to provide a clean visual of information